Credit card payment processing:

 - If sensitive card data is physically stored on the premises of your business

 An Electronic Funds Transfer (EFT) is a transaction initiated through an electronic terminal, telephone, or computer, which debits or credits a consumer’s checking or savings account.

 While the EFTA is often thought of in relation to ACH payments, it’s important to understand that if your business accepts debit cards, you must still follow the authorization requirements outlined in the EFTA.

 In addition, each card network – MasterCard, Visa, American Express and Discover – can have fees specific just to them.
-But as an accounts receivable business where taking payments is your primary goal, accepting credit and debit cards is a necessity, even if keeping these fees straight seems intimidatin
+Accepting credit and debit cards is a necessity for business, even if keeping these fees straight seems intimidating.

 Common Monthly Credit Card Processing Fees

 These rates and fees can change depending on your business and the type of card used.
 For example, rewards and corporate cards will have a higher interchange rate and fee than a debit card.
 These fees are not set by your merchant service provider.